Delivering value to our clients

-The team at AS&H in co-operation with Clifford Chance has been consistently ranked Tier 1 for each of its practice areas by Chambers Global, IFLR1000 and Legal 500.
-Prior to our firm's formation, our team was part of Clifford Chance and Al-Jadaan & Partners Law Firm that together had won the prestigious Saudi Arabian Law Firm of the Year: IFLR for the past 11 years.
+The team at AS&H Clifford Chance has been consistently ranked Tier 1 for each of its practice areas by Chambers Global, IFLR1000 and Legal 500 for many years.
+Prior to the firm's formation, key members of our team were part of Clifford Chance and Al-Jadaan & Partners Law Firm that together had won the prestigious Saudi Arabian Law Firm of the Year from IFLR for over a decade.

 We use the experience we have gained on complex, fast-paced transactions to make sure that clients get the highest standards of service from a team that fits their needs.

-Working in co-ooperation with Clifford Chance, we offer our clients access to a vast network of resources and expertise throughout the world enabling us to draw upon specialist insight where our clients demand it.
+Working closely with colleagues throughout the Clifford Chance network, we offer our clients access to a vast amount of resources and expertise throughout the world enabling us to draw upon specialist insight where our clients demand it.

 A sharp commercial focus and first-of-a-kind deals

 We have weathered many market scenarios and work on a wide range of assignments – from M&A, joint ventures and regulatory matters to innovative conventional and Islamic financing and capital markets deals.